ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/aggregation-filtering/index.md

 }
 </snippet>

-The example below demonstrates how aggregated values ignore updates in the applied filters when filtered aggregation is suppressed.
+The example below demonstrates this behaviour - when a filter is applied, group row aggregated values remain unchanged and show their original values representing the original unfiltered data.
 Note the following:
 - Apply a filter for the **year** column with the value **2008**
 - Note how the values in the **total** column *do not* update to reflect the filtered data.